About Newborn Screening Screening Resources

 Newborn screening fact sheets were developed by the Committee on Genetics of the American Academy of Pediatrics to assist pediatricians in understanding individual genetic tests, their characteristics, and their strengths and weaknesses.

-National Coordinating Center (NCC) for the Regional Collaboratives (RCs)
+National Coordinating Center (NCC) for the Regional Genetics Networks (RGNs)

-The RCs work to strengthen and support the genetics and newborn screening capacity of the states using a regional approach to address the maldistribution of genetic services and resources.
-NCC serves as the primary vehicle for: information sharing among the RCs; the collaborative development, implementation, and dissemination of projects of interregional and national significance; and the evaluation of RC activities.
+The RGNs work to strengthen and support the genetics and newborn screening capacity of the states using a regional approach to address the maldistribution of genetic services and resources.
+NCC serves as the primary vehicle for: information sharing among the RGNs; the collaborative development, implementation, and dissemination of projects of interregional and national significance; and the evaluation of RGN activities.

-For more information regarding the activities of your RC, visit the National Coordinating Center for Regional Collaboratives’ website.
+For more information regarding the activities of your RGN, visit the National Coordinating Center for Regional Genetics Networks’ website.

 National Newborn Screening and Genetics Resources Center (NNSGRC)